-With respect to the expected time resolution, significant channel-by-channel variations are found in the difference be-830 tween the measured and the calculated times as shown in the top plot of Fig. 37, where the distribution of $\Delta T = T_1 - T{calc}$ as function of the channel number is shown.
-These variations are saintroduced by the readout chain, with the biggest contribution coming from the average length of the 3 optical DAQ fibers trunks and from the specific length of the various fibers in each strunk.
-Smaller variations among the individual channels of one components.
-An additional overall time constant is expected from the relative calibration of the RICH with respect to the form the CLAS12 detectors.
+With respect to the expected time resolution, significant channel-by-channel variations are found in the difference between the measured and the calculated times as shown in the top plot of Fig. 37, where the distribution of $\Delta T = T_1 - T{calc}$ as a function of the channel number is shown.
+These variations are introduced by the readout chain, with the biggest contribution coming from the average length of the 3 optical DAQ fiber trunks and from the specific length of the various fibers in each trunk.
+Smaller variations among the individual channels of one board can also occur due to the different circuit routing and components.
+An additional overall time constant is expected from the relative calibration of the RICH with respect to the rest of the CLAS12 detectors.